 When the season ended I was relieved (as always) to have Coach home.
 This season and the last really took a toll on him, but these are the sacrifices we were willing to make.
 We are a football family.

 He woke up and found a clip from this day, two years ago, when the team hoisted the Championship trophy.
 That was such a great day.

 There was no championship this year.
 We’ve been rebuilding.
 Maybe next year will be “The Year.”

 I had seen a lot of posts on Facebook about coaches being forced to resign.
 I felt sad for these people.
-In the same moment I felt intense gratitude to be in a place where people supported us.
+At the same moment, I felt intense gratitude to be in a place where people supported us.
 No cursing in the stands.
 No threats from the parents.
 No fear of tomorrow.

 Then the text came, and meeting, and then the words, “We want you to step down.”

 See there had been talk … and you know the rest of the story.